calabash/iOSDeviceManager/README.md

 Project maintainers must clone the [codesign](https://github.com/calabash/calabash-codesign) repo and install the certs and profiles.
 Talk to a maintainer for details.

-Contributors need to touch the Xcode project file with valid credentials.
+Contributors will need to update the Xcode project with valid code signing properties.

 ### Building